‘Unique pearl in the heart of Berlin’

 275 participants

-What could happen to Tempelhof Field in the future is the focus of the dialogue process.
+What could happen to Tempelhof Field in the future was the focus of the dialogue process.
 275 randomly selected Berliners were invited to engage in a broad and open dialogue with different perspectives.
 The participants for the dialogue workshops were randomly selected in advance: 20,000 people from the Berlin residents' register were contacted and asked to take part.
-Of the approximately 1,000 people interested, 275 were lucky.
+Of the 996 people interested, 275 were lucky.

 Over the course of two weekends in September 2024, the participants were intensively involved with Tempelhofer Feld, gaining specialist knowledge on topics such as urban development and housing, climate and nature conservation, public welfare and open spaces, discussing different perspectives for the future broadly and openly and developing recommendations together.

-This dialogue process takes into account how it has been used to date and how the anticipated demand for housing will develop.
-Other aspects include the participants' utilisation wishes and the significance of the historic airport building with regard to the consequences for the development and utilisation of the site.
-The results are to be incorporated into the terms of reference for the subsequent international planning ideas competition.
+This dialogue process took into account how it has been used to date and how the anticipated demand for housing will develop.
+Other aspects included the participants' utilisation wishes and the significance of the historic airport building with regard to the consequences for the development and utilisation of the site.
+The results were incorporated into the terms of reference for the subsequent international planning ideas competition.

 Tempelhofer Feld is the former airfield of the former Tempelhof Airport.
 The site, which is now used as a park and leisure area, has a total area of around 304 hectares.
 Around 90 per cent belongs to the Tempelhof-Schöneberg district and around 10 per cent to the Neukölln district.